 Technology is an effective tool when utilized properly.
 As the world changes, so should school environments.
 Currently students and staff use a variety of resources to access information relevant to academic subjects.
 The challenging piece in this setting is to teach students acceptable times to use technology.
 Individual teachers will identify technology expectations per their individual classroom.

-We are not liable for replacement or recovery of stolen, damaged or lost items.
+We are not liable for replacement for in-school suspensions to the office.
+The student will receive credit for or recovery of stolen, damaged or lost items.
 Music with explicit lyrics or other obscene or pornographic materials will be taken from the student, stored in a safe place, and returned only to parents.
 Students should not bring large amounts of money to school.

 Entrepreneurial efforts for personal gain by an individual student, such as selling candy or school supplies, are not permissible activities.
 Laser Pointers are not allowed at EMS.
 If a student does bring a laser pointer, it will be collected and returned only to a parent.